Are you sure you want to logout??

 Vitamin B3 is vitally important for how cells function.
 Interestinlgy in 2014, Nasa reported that Vitamin B3 might have been brought to earth by meteorites, and may be responsible for starting life on earth.

 Olay scientists have been researching Niacinamide for more than 20 years and published over 30 research articles on Niacinamide, many in partnership with leading universities and dermatologists.
-As a result, since 2000, P&G Beauty Care has filed over 200 patent applications globally on Niacinamide related technology.
+As a result, since 2000, P&G Beauty Care has filed over 200 patent applications globally (and growing) on Niacinamide related technology.

 Olay’s 25+ Years of Niacinamide (B3) Research